Monnify/Monnify-Nodejs-lib/docs/index.md

 This is an Internal base class and should be used when you intend to extend the capability of the base class

+**Environment Variables**

+TOKENEXPIRATIONTHRESHOLD: The minimum value for the token expiration below which it shouldn’t be cached(default is 500 seconds)

+TOKENFILE: The file name for storing the token(default is 'Cache')

+CONTRACT: Your Monnify contract code

+APIKEY: Your Monnify API key

+SECRET: Your Monnify secret key

+WALLETACCOUNTNUMBER: Your Monnify wallet account number

 **Parameters:**

         environment - This is the Monnify environment being used; this could either be sandbox or live.